2 weeks: 2 weeks terrestrial only – 8 June – 21 June 2024

-This team is based in Gondwana Game Reserve in the Western Cape.
+This team is based in Gondwana Game Reserve in the Western Cape which is also a Big 5 reserve.
 Here, reserve managers are trying to balance the conservation of large mammal species that have been reintroduced to the area, with protection of the hyper-diverse fynbos habitat within the reserve.
 These two objectives are potentially at odds given the low nutritional value of fynbos for browsing herbivores.
-The reserve therefore needs to maintain a balance between managing for fynbos biodiversity and more nutritional grassland areas for herbivore.
+The reserve therefore needs to maintain a balance between managing for fynbos biodiversity and more nutritional grassland areas for herbivores.
 The reserve is using a number of active management strategies, including regular burning, to find this balance and Opwall teams are working to monitor the success or otherwise of these techniques.
 You will be based in a fenced tented camp inside the reserve and will spend time each day in camp completing an Advanced wildlife conservation and management course, specialised in fynbos ecology.
-When in the field you will be involved in assessing vegetation usage by monitoring floral diversity and browsing pressure at exclosure plots set up in each of the main habitat types in the reserve.
+When in the field you will be involved in assessing vegetation usage by monitoring floral diversity and browsing pressure at enclosure plots set up in each of the main habitat types in the reserve.
 You will also perform bird point counts at each of these sites and assist with vehicle based large mammal distribution surveys that run throughout the reserve.

 If booking for a 4 week expedition you can choose to complete the Introduction to Applied Conservation GIS course.
 The spatial diversity of habitat types means this is an ideal reserve to collect spatial ecological data to analyse within GIS.
 You will have GIS workshops led by a GIS lecturer in our research camp, learn the basics of GIS data creation and analysis using existing basemap shapefiles, remotely sensed satellite imagery, and telemetry data from GPS collars of large mammals.
 The course structure will follow the official QGIS training manual and is suitable for students with variable GIS experience.
 You will also contribute to our long-term biodiversity data collection on-foot, on vegetation and bird surveys.
 All of this takes place in a Big-5 reserve in a hyper diverse fynbos ecosystem.